Bremond Independent School District

 Bremond Independent School District is a public school district based in Bremond, Texas (USA).
 The district operates one high school, Bremond High School.

 Finances

 As of the 2010–2011 school year, the appraised valuation of property in the district was $403,424,000.
 The maintenance tax rate was $0.104 and the bond tax rate was $0.025 per $100 of appraised valuation.

 Academic achievement

 In 2011, the school district was rated "recognized" by the Texas Education Agency.
 Thirty-five percent of districts in Texas in 2011 received the same rating.
 No state accountability ratings will be given to districts in 2012.
 A school district in Texas can receive one of four possible rankings from the Texas Education Agency: Exemplary (the highest possible ranking), Recognized, Academically Acceptable, and Academically Unacceptable (the lowest possible ranking).

+Bremond High School, the district's secondary campus, received an accountability rating of "A" from the Texas Education Agency.